KDE/documentation-docs-kdenlive-org/project_and_asset_management/project_settings/tab_cache_data.rst

 Click on the link below the project total cache data information to open that location with the standard file manager of your OS.

 .. note::
-   This tab is only available from :menuselection:`Menu --> Project --> Project Settings`.
+   This tab is only available from :menuselection:`Menu --> File --> Project Settings`.